kevinmnm/ini_travel_website/README.md

 As I'm using `Router History Mode`, and as this project is hosted through Hostinger under my main (portfolio) website, I needed to configure `publicPath` to indicate server fallback to `index.html`.
 This new concept wasn't too much of a hassle as I followed [Vue deployment documentation](https://cli.vuejs.org/guide/deployment.html#deployment) to add vue.config.js.

 The real problem though, emerged when I landed on [this](https://router.vuejs.org/guide/essentials/history-mode.html#html5-history-mode) part of documentation where I had to add `.htaccess` file in the root folder of this project.
-Having ZERO knowledge on Apache nor its `.htaccess` syntax, it took me 2 whole days to finally configured as desired.
+Having ZERO knowledge on Apache nor its `.htaccess` syntax, it took me 2 whole days to finally configure the file.
 (I had no luck with Stack Overflow either 😥).
 After numerous trial and error, [here](https://codepen.io/kevinmnm/pen/ZEWJdWO) is the final syntax that worked for my project.

+**2) Customizing `router-link` Style**

+I inteded to remote default underline implemented in `router-link`.
+After numerous trial & error, I finally asked Stack Overflow to find out that the real issue was CSS `display`.
+[Here](https://stackoverflow.com/questions/63526678/cannot-remove-underline-from-vue-router-link/63527152?noredirect=1#comment112335377_63527152) is my Stack Overflow question.

 ## Project setup
 ```